Transport Project Delivery - Safety in Construction

 - The Department's Safety Forum Charter

-A Message from the General Manager, Jon Whelan
+A Message from the Executive Director, Jon Whelan

-The Department of Planning, Transport and Infrastructure (DPTI) delivers valuable social infrastructure that improves the lives of South Australians every day.
-DPTI is committed to ensuring all projects are delivered safely, with zero harm to workers and members of the public.
-Safety performance is a key deliverable and the ultimate non-negotiable for DPTI.
+The Department for Infrastructure and Transport (the Department) delivers valuable social infrastructure that improves the lives of South Australians every day.
+The Department is committed to ensuring all projects are delivered safely, with zero harm to workers and members of the public.
+Safety performance is a key deliverable and the ultimate non-negotiable for The Department.

-A tragic fatality at the new Royal Adelaide Hospital site in February 2016 impelled DPTI to intensify efforts to make all work sites under its control safer.
+A tragic fatality at the new Royal Adelaide Hospital site in February 2016 impelled The Department to intensify efforts to make all work sites under its control safer.